Planning on taking your family to Las Vegas? Here’s the ultimate guide for having fun in Sin City while traveling with young kids.

 BEST PLACES TO EAT IN LAS VEGAS WITH A TODDLER

-Our first day in Las Vegas we had breakfast at the Peppermill Restaurant.
-We thought this would be a cool place for our toddler to roam because of the neon lights.
+On our first day in Las Vegas, we had breakfast at the Peppermill Restaurant.
+We thought this would be a cool place for our toddlers to roam because of the neon lights.

 We stumbled upon Bruxie on our way to M&M World and we are so happy we did.
 We enjoyed their mouthwatering chicken and waffles with crispy fries.

-You will be astounded by their homemade syrup that gives the perfect balance between sweet and savory for chicken and waffles.
+You will be amazed by their homemade syrup, which has the perfect balance between sweet and savory for chicken and waffles.

 I was in the mood for seafood and Luke’s Lobster had the best reviews on Google so I decided to give it a try.
 I usually like cram, but decided to take a chance and try the lobster roll.